Get Matched With Humanities and Art Programs

 Graphic designers create visual digital displays which are then seen across the globe.
 These designers develop media for advertising, entertainment, and news in all forms such as print publications (newspapers, magazines, brochures, etc.) and digital broadcast media, including television, game machines, social platforms, web browsers, and portable devices.

-Professional graphic designers may work for design firms, while others work independently and usually are self-employed.
-They may work by themselves or as part of a team.
-Digital and print designers use complex graphics tools to manipulate images, animations, text, and color.
-Most graphic designers will work full-time or even overtime to meet deadlines.
-Self-employed graphic designers are often able to work flexible hours that may include evenings and weekend hours.
-As with so many industries, the key to success in this occupation is client satisfaction.
+Professional graphic designers may work for design firms or be self-employed.
+They may work alone or as part of a team, using complex graphics tools to manipulate images, animations, text, and color.
+Most work full-time, often putting in overtime to meet deadlines, while self-employed designers enjoy more flexibility, including evenings and weekends.
+Client satisfaction is key to success in this field.

 Interior Designer